Claude Friese-Greene: Death and legacy

 In 2006, the BBC ran a series of programmes called The Lost World of Friese-Greene.
-The series, presented by Dan Cruickshank, included The Open Road, Claude Friese-Greene's film of his 1920s road trip from Land's End to John o' Groats.
-The Open Road was filmed using the Spectrum Colour Film process, and the British Film Institute used computer processing of the images to minimise the red and green fringes around rapidly moving objects.
+The three-part series, presented by Dan Cruickshank. and led to a greater appreciation of his pioneering work in the history of British colour cinematography.
+The British Film Institute used computer processing of the images to minimise the red and green fringes around rapidly moving objects in The Open Road.